PRESIDENT Michel GREGOIRE

-Camille Cartier is a young assistant professor teaching at the University of Lorraine (France).
+Camille Cartier is a young associate professor teaching at the University of Lorraine (France).
 Her research, conducted at the CRPG (Nancy, France), is focused on magmatic and cosmochemical processes that have led to the formation and evolution of planetary bodies (Earth, Moon, Mercury, asteroids…).
 Combining experimental petrology, geochemistry and thermodynamical modelling, she works on several topics, linked by a common thread: the impact of the “oxygen fugacity” parameter on phase equilibria and trace element partitioning.

 Laura Creon received her PhD from Pierre and Marie Curie University and IFP Energies nouvelles in 2015.
 She is specialized in analytical coupling for igneous petro-geochemistry problematics.
 She has done her first post-doc at the Institut Néel (2015-2016) where she studied in-situ X-ray spectroscopy.
 She continued with a second post-doc at the Universidad Nacional Autonomous de Mexico, UNAM (2016-2017) where she coupled X-ray tomography with igneous geochemistry.
 Following these two post-doc she took Research and teaching positions at Le Mans (2017-2018) and Sorbonne University (2018-2019) where she worked on the halogens solubility in Earth mantle minerals.
 She took her actual position as France Manager of X-ray tomography activity at SEMATEC Métrologie in April 2019.